University of the Witwatersrand: Campuses

 The university is divided into five academic campuses, the main administrative campus is East Campus.
 Across the De Villiers Graaff Motorway lies West Campus.
-The two are joined by a brick-paved walkway across the highway called the Amic Deck.
+The two are joined by a brick-paved bridge across the highway called the Sibanye-Stillwater Bridge.
 East and West Campus effectively form a single campus, bordered by Empire Road to the north, Jan Smuts Avenue to the east, Jorrissen Street and Enoch Sontonga Road to the south and Annet Road to the west.
 The historic East Campus is primarily the home of the faculties of Science and Humanities, as well as the University Council, Senate and management.
 West Campus houses the faculties of Engineering and the Built Environment, and Commerce, Law and Management.
 East Campus is home to four residences, namely Men's Res (male), Sunnyside (female), International House (mixed) and Jubilee Hall (female).
 West Campus is home to David Webster Hall (female), Barnato Hall and West Campus Village (both mixed).

 Wits has three more academic campuses, all located in Parktown.
 Wits Education Campus (WEC) houses the school of education, within the Faculty of Humanities.
 WEC boasts three female residences, forming the Highfield cluster, namely Girton, Medhurst and Reith Hall.
 East of WEC (across York Road), lies Wits Medical Campus which is the administration and academic centre of the Faculty of Health Sciences.
 West of WEC (across Victoria Avenue) lies the Wits Management Campus, with the Wits Business School.
 Within the Wits Management Campus are the Ernest Oppenheimer Hall (male residence) and the mixed Parktown Village.

 There are centres that are not academic although referred to by the university as campuses.
 These are Graduate Lodge, Campus Lodge, South Court and Braamfontein Centre; all in the city district of Braamfontein and all mixed gender.
 Furthermore, there is the Wits Junction (mixed) and the Knockando Halls of Residence (a male residence located on the grounds of a Parktown mansion called Northwards) in Parktown, and the mixed Esselen Street Residence in Hillbrow.